versionone/api-examples/rest/write.v1.md

 # Idea 2: Extend capabilities of the YAML syntax to support writing

-Leaving aside the question of whether we introduce a new `write.v1` or just enhance the existing `query.v1` endpoint, here are some ideas:
+Leaving aside the question of whether we introduce a new `write.v1` or just enhance the existing `query.v1` endpoint, here are some ideas. **Note about JSON**: keep in mind that while these examples are done in YAML for simplicity of typing, we would want to implement this such that it supports both YAML and JSON.

 ## Support POSTing new Assets and updates